Broadband for Multiple Occupancy Properties

 If one tenant hogs all of the bandwidth; you will have one happy tenant and several more complaining to you and arguing among themselves.
 You know what they say; happy tenants …happy life.

 Contention of business connection vs a home connection

-If you are up in the air whether to choose a business connection or a home connection for a rental property…bear in mind that a rental property is essentially a business.
-We expect business to be heavy internet users, but these days tenants are just as high demand.
+If you are up in the air whether to choose a business connection or a home connection for a rental property, bear in mind that a rental property is essentially a business.
+We expect businesses to be heavy internet users, but these days tenants are just as high demand.
 They do so many things on the internet at the same time and they have multiple devices connected at once; they consume as much data as a business.
 This is a particular factor in Multiple-Occupancy properties which essentially are operating with the data usage of a guest house or small hotel with more often higher demand users.
 So better to get a connection that can handle all that traffic.
 It’s for this reason that you need to be very careful that there isn’t a usage limit.
 Check the small print because you don’t want any surprises!

 For more information about Wi-Fi for landlords click here.